VainerAriel/gmtk2025/Assets/Scripts/Components/README.md

 1. Create a pressure plate GameObject with a trigger collider
 2. Create a door GameObject with a SpriteRenderer and Collider2D
 3. Assign the door to the pressure plate's "Door Object" field
-4. The door will become invisible and passable when the player stands on the plate
+4. The door will become invisible and passable when any entity (player, ghost, or pushable block) stands on the plate
-5. The door will become visible and solid again when the player steps off the plate
+5. The door will become visible and solid again when all entities step off the plate
+6. Pushable blocks can be pushed onto the pressure plate to activate it

 ### Tips:
 - Use the visual feedback colors to easily see the plate's state